 The Good Oil Café

 The Good Oil Café is a stunning little cafe with lots of delightful treats and outstanding coffee.
-Make sure to try their cinnamon scrolls – they are unforgettable.
+Make sure to try their cinnamon scrolls and carrot cake – they are unforgettable.

 Address: 466 George Street, Dunedin North, Dunedin

 A fresh café located a few minutes away from the University of Otago, Buster Greens can easily transport you to San Francisco with its modern, well-lit interior with lots of flora.
 Enjoy a wide selection of food options.
 Their bacon and egg brioche is delicious!

 Address: 20 Malcolm Street, North Dunedin, Dunedin